 The Company's life insurance subsidiaries are currently subject to regulation in Utah, Arkansas, Louisiana, Mississippi and Texas under insurance holding company legislation, and other states where applicable.
 Generally, intercompany transfers of assets and dividend payments from insurance subsidiaries are subject to prior notice of approval from the state insurance department, if they are deemed "extraordinary" under these statutes.
 The insurance subsidiaries are required, under state insurance laws, to file detailed annual reports with the supervisory agencies in each of the states in which they do business.
 Their business and accounts are also subject to examination by these agencies.
-The Company's subsidiary, First Guaranty, completed an examination by Louisiana for the three year period ending December 31, 2016.
-The Company's subsidiary, Security National Life, has also completed examinations by Arkansas, Mississippi, Texas and Utah for the four year period ending December 31, 2017.
-The Company's newly acquired subsidiary, Kilpatrick Life, is currently under examination for the three year period ending December 31, 2018.
+The Company was notified that all of its life insurance subsidiaries have been selected for examination for the year ended December 31, 2020 and periods since their last examination.
+The Company was last examined in 2016 (First Guaranty Insurance), 2017 (Security National Life) and 2019 (Kilpatrick Life).
 The Texas Department of Banking also audits pre-need insurance policies that are issued in the state of Texas.
 Pre-need policies are life and annuity products sold as the funding mechanism for funeral plans through funeral homes by Security National agents.
 The Company is required to send the Texas Department of Banking an annual report that summarizes the number of policies in force and the face amount or death benefit for each policy.
 This annual report also indicates the number of new policies issued for that year, all death claims paid that year, and all premiums received.